 The Democrats’ ultimate goal is and should be to provide for universal health care for all Americans, and the movement toward a single payer system is undeniably gaining momentum.
 Yet while they control the House, with a Republican-controlled Senate and a serious mountain to climb on funding, a decision by the Democrats to pursue Medicare-for-all, or any other serious move toward single payer, would serve only to frame the 2020 electoral debate.
-It would realistically achieve legislative success.
+It would not realistically achieve legislative success.

 The new House majority, however, could actually solve some real problems with the Affordable Care Act—namely, those caused by the repeal of the individual mandate, which will go into effect next month.